 - Analyse your data and your results, automate your processes wherever possible, and begin the cycle again.

-Hopefully, this information has given you a blueprint that will help you drive more visitors automatically to your WordPress website and grow your business online.
+Hopefully, this information has given you a blueprint that will help you drive more visitors automatically to your web site and build a better business online.